sparkfun/LilyPad_Vibe_Board/README.md

 [*SparkFun LilyPad Vibe Board (DEV-11008)*](https://www.sparkfun.com/products/11008)

 Apply 5V and be shaken by this small, but powerful vibration motor.
+Works great as an physical indicator without notifying anyone but the wearer.
+This version uses a surface mount motor which is less likely to be damaged during use.
+When using with a 3.3V LilyPad Arduino, make sure to use a [transistor](https://www.sparkfun.com/products/11214) in order to source enough current.

 Repository Contents
 -------------------